microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 TOCTitle: Clang on macOS
 ContentId: 6ef32219-81ad-4d73-84b8-8d4384a45f8a
 PageTitle: Configure VS Code for Clang/LLVM on macOS
-DateApproved: 07/25/2019
+DateApproved: 05/18/2020
-MetaDescription: Configuring the C++ extension in Visual Studio Code to target Clang/LLVM
+MetaDescription: Configure the C++ extension in Visual Studio Code to target Clang/LLVM
 ---
 # Configure VS Code for Clang on macOS